How to Calculate NGR Resistance Value?

 NGR Resistance Value Calculation

-The NGR resistance value must be selected on the basis of the following factors.
+The NGR resistance value must be selected based on the following factors.

 1. The system voltage

-2. During earth fault, the the system capacitance current will also gets discharged through the NGR.
-The NGR should be capable to handle that current.
+2. During an earth fault, the system capacitance current discharges through the NGR.
+The NGR should be capable of handling that current.

 3. The resistance value must be selected such that the tripping relay must sense the fault current.
-If NGR resistance value is selected too high the relay may not sense the fault current.
+If the NGR resistance value is too high, the relay may not sense the fault current.

 NGR resistance value calculation